 \subsection{Summary and Insights}

-\mubcom{Network layer on blockchain is responsible to carry out activities related to communication and information delivery over the blockchain network.
-Since, this layer is establishing communication between multiple nodes and is ensuring the legitimacy of transactions and data being transferred, thus the anomalies and frauds for this layer are pretty disastrous and needs strong consideration.
+\mubcom{Network layer on blockchain is responsible for carrying out activities related to communication and information delivery over the blockchain network.
+Since, this layer is establishing communication between multiple nodes and is ensuring the legitimacy of transactions and data being transferred, thus the anomalies and frauds for this layer are pretty disastrous and need strong consideration.
 The anomalies over the network layer of blockchain can be divided into four subtypes on the basis of their impact.
-The most prominent type is malicious accounts over the networks, where anomalous users try to pretend as legitimate ones.
-The next type include formation of malicious forks over the network which is done via either carrying out malicious requests over the network or via making divergent paths.
-The next two types constitute of carrying out anomalous transactions over the network and to carrying out anomalous behaviours over the network, such as key theft, etc. Irrespective of the type of anomaly, it is important to highlight that as these anomalies are usually being done via communication link, thus, they can be traced and stopped before causing catastrophe, if proper actions are taken.}
+The most prominent type is malicious accounts over the networks, where anomalous users try to pretend to be legitimate ones.
+The next type includes formation of malicious forks over the network which is done via either carrying out malicious requests over the network or via making divergent paths.
+The next two types consist of carrying out anomalous transactions over the network and \final{via carrying} out anomalous behaviours over the network, such as key theft, etc. Irrespective of the type of anomaly, it is important to highlight that as these anomalies are usually being done via communication link, thus, they can be traced and stopped before causing catastrophe, if proper actions are taken.}